cleavera/skimp/readme.md

+- List relationships of type for a resources
+- Allowed request methods for resource
+- Allowed request methods for links
 - Root level entity
+- Templating/Self documentation
 - Security
-- List relationships of type for a resources
-- Templating